SMAPPNYU/smappdragon/README.md

 }
 ```

-this config is used for testing.
+this config is used for testing it is gitignored.

 ##top_entities